newrelic/serverless-newrelic-lambda-layers/README.md

 #### `prepend` (optional)

-Whether or not to prepend the IOpipe layer.
+Whether or not to prepend the New Relic layer.
 Defaults to `false` which appends the layer.

 ```yaml
 custom: